Stand in front of a group, and say something meaningful on a topic the audience cares about.

 It doesn’t matter what you say, the only thing that matters is what people hear.

 Welcome to wondrous world of leadership communication!
 A world in which you basically cannot win, but, on the flip side, you can always attempt to get better.

-I write a “weekly update” email to all product and engineering managers in my company every week, and also publish it on our internal workplace (essentially Facebook for internal use), where anybody in the company can read it.
-The purpose of this weekly email evolved over time.
-It started as a type of status email, but eventually I started to use it as a channel to openly talk about challenges I see in the company and how I think (in fact: muse — it’s where “Zef’s musings” started) about solving them.
+In various places I’ve gotten into the habit of writing a weekly update that is visible to anybody in the company.
+The purpose of this weekly update evolved over time.
+It started as a type of status email, but eventually I started to use it as a channel to openly talk about challenges I see in the company and how I think about solving them.

 I think it’s healthy to acknowledge problems that exist, and ideally give people some sense we’re either: